What is an HO-3 insurance policy for homeowners?

 - HO-4: This policy type is for renters, providing contents coverage and liability protection.
 Additional living expenses and guest medical payments may also be offered.
 There is no structure coverage, and this is also a named-perils policy.

-- HO-5: The HO-5 is similar to an HO-3, but covers your home and personal property on an open-perils basis.
-It also sometimes includes extra coverage for expensive items like jewelry.
+- HO-5: The HO-5 is similar to an HO-3, but it covers your home and personal property on an open-perils basis.
+It sometimes includes extra coverage for expensive items like jewelry.
 The HO-5 is typically offered to those in high-value homes.

 - HO-8: This policy type is typically reserved for historic or architecturally significant homes that are difficult or impossible to replace.
-Standard coverage types apply like the HO-3 and claims are paid on a named-perils basis.
+Standard coverage types apply like the HO-3, and claims are paid on a named-perils basis.

 HO-3 vs. HO-4 policies